Refugees and Swiss supporters denounce asylum camp conditions

 Tight controls, deteriorating conditions

-On the domestic front, the demonstration aimed to call attention to problems with asylum camps at the federal and cantonal level in Switzerland.
+On the domestic front, the demonstration aimed to call attention to problems with asylum camps at the federal and cantonal level.
 “Federal asylum camps are organized like prisons,” said the network in a statement.
 “Hundreds of people live in confined spaces without any privacy.
 The obligation to be present in the camp robs people of their freedom.”

-The network also criticised how people are filmed, controlled and surveilled at federal centers.
+The Bern-based network also criticised how people are filmed, controlled and surveilled at federal centers.
 It decried the limits to access for visitors, including human rights organisations.

 According to the pro-migrant network, conditions are deteriorating in cantonal camps and protracted stays are resulting in mental and physical illness.